dmbarbour/wikilon/docs/AwelonLang.md

 ## Labeled Data

 Labeled data types (such as records and variants) are weakly commutative, human meaningful, and extensible in comparison to spatially structured data (such as `(A*B)` pairs and `(A+B)` sums).
 Awelon does not provide built-in support for labeled data.
 However, it isn't difficult to encode records as association lists, for example.
-Between annotations, acceleration, and editable views, it should be feasible to implement labeled data within Awelon.
+Between annotations, accelerators, and editable views, it should be feasible to implement labeled data within Awelon.

 An intriguing possibility is to work with *record constructor* functions, abstracting the actual record representation.
 A simple record constructor might look like `[[B] "b" put [A] "a" put ...]`.
 This preserves commutative structure within the record, permits flexible abstraction of records, and works conveniently with editable views.
 Updates would build the record, modify it, then rebuild the constructor - but this could be optimized away via accelerators.